perseas/Pyrseas/docs/devel.rst

 the PyYAML site, or possibly from your package management system.
 For Windows 64-bit, please read the note under :ref:`installer`.

-The utilities also rely on `PgDbConn
-<https://github.com/perseas/pgdbconn>`_, an offshoot of the Perseas
-project that provides a thin, object-oriented layer over Psycopg2.
-You can install it from `PyPI <https://pypi.org/project/pgdbconn/>`_.

 To easily run the Pyrseas tests against various Python/Postgres version combinations, you will need `pytest
 <https://pytest.readthedocs.io/en/latest/>`_ and `Tox